 - Who can officiate a legal ceremony?
 A legal officiant appointed by the Government of Alberta, Member of a Church, or a Canadian resident over the age of 18 who has applied & received their day of licensing may perform the ceremony.
 (Please note: it can take several weeks for the One day Licensing to come through, if you plan to go this route please submit early to account for any delays and avoid any unnecessary stress!)

-- Here is where you can find a list of all Alberta appointed officiants, but of course more personalized referrals for the perfect officiant can come from our team with our Elopement Planning service.
+- Here is where you can find a list of all Alberta appointed officiants, but of course more personalized referrals for the perfect officiant can come from our team with any planning program.
+There are some incredible officiants in the area, we’d be pleased to connect you with them.

 During the Ceremony, you will need 2 Witnesses